Metal toxicity: Gold mining

-Countless countries use mercury to extract gold in gold mining.
-To do this, large amounts of mercury are usually mixed with gold-containing materials to create a gold-mercury alloy called, amalgam.To separate the gold, the amalgam is heated in a furnace causing the mercury to vaporize.
+Mercury is commonly used in small scale gold mining.
+To do this, large amounts of mercury are usually mixed with gold-containing materials to create a gold-mercury alloy called amalgam.
+To separate the gold, the amalgam is heated in a furnace causing the mercury to vaporize.
 During this process, miners are directly exposed to mercury vapors, and surrounding communities may be indirectly exposed through contaminated air, water, and soil.

 Continuous high levels of mercury vapor inhalation can cause a variety of health effects.
 Inhalation may result in tremors, mood swings, muscle weakness, memory loss, or headaches.
 Prolonged exposure can lead to kidney damage, respiratory failure, and even death.
 Ingestion of mercury through contaminated water, food, or soil pose great risk to pregnant women and their developing fetuses.
-When born, this can impair the infants’ cognitive functions, memory, language development, and fine motor skills.
+When born, this can impair the infants' cognitive functions, memory, language development, and fine motor skills.

-Despite its widespread use across countries, mercury exposure in artisanal small-scale gold mining is preventative.
-Mercury-free techniques like direct smelting result in gold recovery without the need of mercury.
+Despite its widespread use across countries, mercury exposure in artisanal small-scale gold mining is preventable.
+Mercury-free techniques like direct smelting result in gold recovery without the need of mercury resulting in the elimination of mercury.
 In this method, borax is used to decrease the viscosity and melting temperature of non-gold minerals so they can be easily separated from the gold.
 This not only results in improved worker and community health but also lower in cost and eco-friendly.

+Construction and renovation

+In a 2022 report on workplace lead exposure trends, the US CDC notes that construction is among the top four main industries at risk for lead exposure.
+In Ghana, workers who paint or spray/paint have been tested with the highest prevalence of elevated blood lead levels in a study conducted on blood lead levels in high-risk occupational groups.
+Amongst different paint usage in Iran, a small study found that car and building painters have elevated blood lead levels, in which car painters had higher blood lead levels than building painters.